black1243/Automated-Tender-Processing-Platform/README.md

 ## What is this project?
 Przetargi-Automatyzacja is a full-stack system for automated collection, extraction, and management of public tender documents.
 It solves the problem of time-consuming manual review and organization of tenders by providing:
 - Automated document fetching and extraction (PDF, DOCX, ZIP, etc.)
-- AI-powered summary and text analysis
+- AI-powered summary and text analysis (with structured sections)
 - Google Drive/Gmail integration
 - Modern web interface for browsing, reviewing, and editing tenders